localline/QA-Automation-Specialist-Challenge/README.md

 - Player with the 'X' mark starts first.
 The first player to place 3 marks in a vertical, horizontal, or diagonal row wins the game.
 - If all spaces are filled, the game ends in a draw.

+## Running Locally

+1. open the `index.html` file in a browser of your choice.

 ## Credits